The probabilistic world

 If the variables are Ising spins or occupation numbers we can label all variables by $s_\gamma(m)$ or $n_\gamma(m)$.
-We can choose probability distributions for the overall probabilistic system that are adapted to the ordering structure.
+Using general variable transformations we can choose probability distributions for the overall probabilistic system that are adapted to the ordering structure.
 These are the local chains of Ising spins discussed in sect.~\ref{sec:classical_statistics}.
+In the following we will assume that the overall probability distribution takes the form of a local chain.
+More precisely, we assume that by suitable variable transformations the overall probability distribution can be brought to the form of a local chain for Ising spins $s_{\gamma}(m)$.
+These Ising spins are then considered as the basis observables or variables with a natural ordering in discrete time $m$.
+This fixes our ``coordinates" for the pair (observables + probability distribution).
+From there on we admit only variable transformations which preserve the structure of the local chain.

 Before we have sometimes assumed implicitly that the number of spins at each site $m$ is given by $M$ independent of $m$.
 This is not a necessity for the concept of time, which can be implemented also if the number of variables $M(m)$ in the different equivalence classes varies with $m$.
 For example, this may play a role if the variables are neurons in an artificial neuronal network and $m$ denotes the layers.
 For most of our discussion we will take $M$ independent of $m$, however.

 \paragraph*{Locality}